phalcon/documentation/docs/volt.md

 {{ widget('param1', 'param2') }}
 ```

 You can also treat the arguments independently and also check for unresolved parameters.
 In the example below, we retrieve the first parameter and then check for the existence of a second parameter.
-If present, we store it, otherwise we use the default `10`.
-Finally, we call the `str_repeat` PHP method on the first and second parameter.
+If present, we store it, otherwise, we use the default `10`.
+Finally, we call the `str_repeat` PHP method on the first and second parameters.

 ```php
 <?php